-A permanent Drum Magnet has a stationary 180-degree magnetic element arc positioned inside a non-magnetic, commonly stainless steel, shell.
-The shell rotates around the magnetic element at a speed determined by the volume of processed material.
-The magnets are mounted onto heavy-duty back plates, to maximise the projection of the magnetic strength into the product stream.
+A permanent Drum Magnet has a stationary 180-degree arc shaped magnetic system positioned inside a non-magnetic, commonly stainless steel, shell.
+The shell rotates around the magnetic system at a speed determined by the volume of processed material.
+Each individual magnet of the magnetic system is mounted onto heavy-duty back plates, to maximise the projection of the magnetic strength into the product stream.
 This enhances the Drum Magnet’s performance and also reduces any leakage of magnetic field into the shaft and bearings, subsequently extending their service life.

-The magnetic element is constructed to produce either a radial or axial magnetic field to suit the application.
+The magnetic system is constructed to produce either a radial or axial magnetic field to suit the application.

 Permanent Drum Magnets are available in a wide range of sizes in terms of diameter and width.
 Commonly, Drum Magnets with a 300mm diameter shell are suitable for materials with a small particle size range, whereas larger diameters are suitable for larger bulkier materials (e.g. as found in recycling).